attilakixx/dddPy/README.md

 - VU validation checks structure only; signature verification is not implemented.
 - Gen2 driver-card certificates (ECC) are not verified yet.
 - Some record types are parsed minimally; unknown fields may be skipped or shown raw.
+- Linux binaries are tied to the build environment (glibc); rebuild on the target distro if needed.

 ## Roadmap
 1. Complete parsing coverage